 How do we come to this conclusion?

 The number of images a microstock site is a very good benchmark of it's 'quality' as is the traffic / alexa rankings which show how many people are visiting the site i.e. buyers looking for photos.
-More important in our ranking is the amount of money we are earning from our 'weighted sample portfolio' which we have submitted to each site.
+More important in our ranking is the amount of money we are earning from our sample portfolio which we have submitted to each site.
 Some of the smaller sites have a smaller portfolio, and this has been factored into the calculations.

 View the directory of all the stock photo sites we have reviewed to check out more details about each company.